 - A24.
 The form and content of the audit engagement letter may vary for each entity.
-Information included in the audit engagement letter on the auditor's responsibilities may be based on SLAuS 200.
-Paragraphs 6(b) and 12 of this SLAuS deal with the description of the responsibilities of management.
+Information included in the audit engagement letter on the auditor's responsibilities may be based on SLAuS 200.17 Paragraphs 6(b) and 12 of this SLAuS deal with the description of the responsibilities of management.
 In addition to including the matters required by paragraph 10, an audit engagement letter may make reference to, for example: - Elaboration of the scope of the audit, including reference to applicable legislation, regulations, SLAuSs, and ethical and other pronouncements of professional bodies to which the auditor adheres. - The form of any other communication of results of the audit engagement. - The requirement for the auditor to communicate key audit matters in the auditor's report in accordance with SLAuS 701.
-18 - The fact that because of the inherent limitations of an audit, together with the inherent limitations of internal control, there is an unavoidable risk that some material misstatements may not be detected, even though the audit is properly planned and performed in accordance with SLAuSs. - Arrangements regarding the planning and performance of the audit, including the composition of the engagement team.
+18 - The fact that because of the inherent limitations of an audit, together with the inherent limitations of internal control, there is an unavoidable risk that some material misstatements may not be detected, even though the audit is properly planned and performed in accordance with SLAuSs. - Arrangements regarding the planning and performance of the audit, including the composition of the engagement team. - The expectation that management will provide written representations (see also paragraph A13).